Skip to navigation Skip to content

 AoS debts

-AoS debts are raised in Process Direct using AoS Yearly and Expiry Review work items.
-They have a status of 'For Manual Action'.
-If an assuree receives an AoS recoverable payment during their AoS period, Process Direct generates the following reviews as needed:
+AoS debts are raised in Process Direct using 'AOS - Yearly Review' and 'AOS - Expiry Review' work items.
+These reviews are actionable when the status is set to 'For Manual Action'.
+If an assuree/s receives a recoverable social security payment during the AoS period.
+The following reviews will be generated in Process Direct:

 An AoS debt is raised when: